-Shrub Selection & Installation | Portsmouth NH & Seacoast Properties
+Shrub Selection Installation & Replacement | Seacoast NH & SO.
+Maine

 Shrub selection begins with understanding site conditions and intended function before considering aesthetics.
 Sunlight exposure, soil drainage, mature plant dimensions, and realistic maintenance expectations drive the selection process.
 A foundation planting benefits from shrubs that stay compact naturally rather than fast-growing species requiring aggressive pruning to control size.